-CAI Coordination Centres in Moscow and Warsaw are the main coordination nodes.
-On the NATO part a number of countries participate in the project’s implementation: Canada, France, Greece, Hungary, Norway, Poland, Turkey and United States.
-Observers are Estonia, Finland, Latvia, Lithuania and Ukraine.
+- CAI Coordination Centres in Moscow and Warsaw are the main coordination nodes.
+On the NATO part, a number of countries participate in the project implementation: Canada, France, Greece, Hungary, Norway, Poland, Turkey, and the United States.
+Observers are Estonia, Finland, Latvia, Lithuania, and Ukraine.

-The basis of CAI is the Information Exchange System (IES) for exchange of air situation information between the Coordination Centres in Moscow and Warsaw — the purpose of which is to improve transparency of aviation activity in adjoining FIRs.
+- The basis of CAI is the Information Exchange System (IES) for the exchange of air situation information between the Coordination Centres in Moscow and Warsaw — the purpose of which is to improve the transparency of aviation activity in adjoining FIRs.

 — Ensure the continuity of real-time air track information for the purpose of such coordination;

-- Receipt of alerting notifications on aircraft located outside of respective areas of operational interest of the parties and suspected of being used as a weapon of perpetrating terrorist attacks.
-The aim being facilitating monitoring of emerging air terrorist threats and exercising coordination.
+— Receipt of alerting notifications on aircraft located outside of respective areas of operational interest of the parties and suspected of being used as a weapon of terrorist attacks, with the aim of facilitating the monitoring of emerging air terrorist threats and exercising coordination.

-Russian part of IES organizationally consists of the NATO-Russia CAI Coordination Centre in Moscow and Local Coordination Units (LCU) in Murmansk, Kaliningrad and Rostov-on-Don.
+- The Russian part of IES organizationally consists of the NATO-Russia CAI Coordination Centre in Moscow and Local Coordination Units (LCU) in Murmansk, Kaliningrad, and Rostov-on-Don.

-Russian Federation CAI Coordination Centre performs its tasks in interaction with the NATO Coordination Centre, Russian LCUs, Central Command Unit of the General Staff of the Ministry of Defence, Situation Awareness Centre of the National Counterterrorism Committee, federal bodies of executive power.
+- The Russian Federation CAI Coordination Centre performs its tasks in interaction with the NATO Coordination Centre, Russian LCUs, the Central Command Unit of the General Staff of the Ministry of Defence, the Situation Awareness Centre of the National Counterterrorism Committee, and federal executive bodies

-In 2010, under the leading role of the Staff of the National Counterterrorism Committee (NCC), Russian CAI CC, jointly with concerned bodies, participated in ‘North-West Anti-Terrorism 2010’ exercise.
+- In 2010, under the leading role of the Staff of the National Counterterrorism Committee (NCC), the Russian CAI CC, jointly with concerned bodies, participated in the ‘North-West Anti-Terrorism 2010’ exercise.

-In the period from 2011 to 2013 Russian CAI CC and LCUs took part in a number of joint international computer-simulated exercises, as well as in international counterterrorism exercises ‘Vigilant Skies 2011’ and ‘Vigilant Skies 2013’ with participation of Russian, Polish and Turkish Air Forces.
+- From 2011 to 2013, the Russian CAI CC and LCUs took part in a number of joint international computer-simulated exercises, as well as international counterterrorism exercises ‘Vigilant Skies 2011’ and ‘Vigilant Skies 2013’ with the participation of Russian, Polish, and Turkish Air Forces.

-At present, CAI participating nations (Russia, Poland, Norway and Turkey) are completing the process of coordinating and preparing to signing an intergovernmental agreement for the CAI Operational Phase that will constitute legal basis for beginning 24/7 duty shifts by the staff of the Russian CC and LCUs within the framework of NRC CAI.
+- At present, CAI participating nations (Russia, Poland, Norway, and Turkey) are completing the coordination and preparation to sign an intergovernmental agreement for the CAI Operational Phase that will constitute a legal basis for beginning 24/7 duty shifts by the staff of the Russian CC and LCUs within the framework of NRC CAI.